globalcitizen/taoup/README.md

 After that, it should work fine.

+There are two modes other than standard invocation, `--machine` which drops any ANSI colors from the output, and `--fortune` which converts the wisdom to an assumed imitation of the fortune format (untested, may need header/footer massaging or character set tweaking).

 To have it display on login, you could try something like this in your `.profile`:

 ```